marulkan/cesnet-hive/README.markdown

 Use empty string if Kerberos is not used.

-When security is enabled, you also need to add these properties to Hadoop cluster:
+When security is enabled, you also need either Sentry service (*sentry_hostname* parameter) or to add these properties to Hadoop cluster:

 * hadoop.proxyuser.hive.groups => 'hadoop,users' (where 'users' is the group in *group* parameter)
 * hadoop.proxyuser.hive.hosts => '\*'